 Service Units

 In ITIL services are delivered in Service Units, which are bundles of service assets that create value for the customers.
 Each Service Unit is associated to a Business Unit, i.e. a segment of the business that has its own plans, metrics, income and costs.
-Each Business Unit owns Assets offered by Service Providers that create value for Customers.
+Each Business Unit owns Assets offered by Service Providers and combined in order to deliver services that create value for Customers.

 EGI Operations has four Service Units: Infrastructure and Tools, Grid Services – release and deployment, Support and Operations and Coordination.
 Each unit provides value to a combination of various customer segments (see section 2.3).